Search 2026 Availability For Your Cannon Beach Getaway! – Get Your Beach Vacation Booked!

 Castle Rock

 Formed many millions of years ago by volcanic lava flows, Castle Rock is one of several iconic rock formations for which the Oregon coast is known.
 The basalt formation resembles an old castle turret, thus its unique moniker.
-For the best views of this mini-Haystack rock, follow signs to Arch Cape beach access.
+For the best views of this mini-Haystack rock, follow the signs to Arch Cape beach access.
 Visit at sunset for gorgeous, silhouetted snapshot opportunities.

 Neahkahnie Mountain Viewpoint

 An excellent way to enjoy outdoor fun in Arch Cape is to hit the scenic highways and byways.
-Not only is this a great option for folks who may not be able to do the more physical outdoor activities, but it’s also something you can do regardless of weather and tides.
+Not only is this a great option for folks who may not be able to do the more physical outdoor activities, but it’s also something you can do regardless of the weather and tides.

 If you find yourself on the 101, be sure to stop at Neahkahnie Mountain Viewpoint for incredible sights.
 And if you are interested in hiking, there’s plenty of parking and informational signs that will guide you through the mountain trail to the summit.
 Be sure to bring your binoculars so you can experience the full force of the expansive coastline.